Theorizing the Social Determinants of Breast Cancer in Sub-Saharan Africa: A Family Health Nursing Perspective

-Dr. Ktenge will discuss his collaborative research with Dr. Sajal Lahiri from Southern Illinois University Carbondale, reporting results from their analysis of bilateral aggregate export data from 205 countries over the period 1990-2014.
+Dr. Kitenge will discuss his collaborative research with Dr. Sajal Lahiri from Southern Illinois University Carbondale, reporting results from their analysis of bilateral aggregate export data from 205 countries over the period 1990-2014.

 The prevalence of "vertical specialization" and global value chains (GVCs) demands that we think differently about international trade and its relationship to employment.
 This talk discusses employment effects of GVCs trade.
 Dr. Jiang argues that the expansion of foreign high value-adding activities in the upper stream of GVCs is likely to lead to a decline of domestic value-added share, leading to intensification of international and domestic distributional conflicts.